 One of the most common signs of transient osteoporosis of the hip is bone marrow edema.
-Bone marrow is a spongy substance that produces blood cells and is located in the hollow of long bones.
+Bone marrow is a spongy substance that produces blood cells and is located in the hollow part of long bones.
 In bone marrow edema, the bone marrow is inflamed and full of fluid.

 An MRI scan of a hip affected by transient osteoporosis will usually reveal bone marrow edema.
 Because of this, MRI is one of the most useful studies to help diagnose the condition.

-Because transient osteoporosis resolves on its own, treatment focuses on minimizing symptoms and preventing any damage to the bones while they are weakened by the disorder.
+Because transient osteoporosis goes away on its own, treatment focuses on minimizing symptoms and preventing any damage to the bones while they are weakened by the disorder.

 - Non-steroidal anti-inflammatory medication (NSAIDs).
 Drugs like ibuprofen and naproxen may relieve pain and inflammation.

-- Weight bearing restrictions.
-Your doctor may advise you to temporarily limit or completely eliminate weight-bearing activities.
-Using crutches, a cane, a walker, or other walking aid, will help relieve the stress of weight bearing on the hip, and may prevent a fracture through the temporarily weakened bone.
+- Weightbearing restrictions.
+Your doctor may advise you to temporarily limit or eliminate weightbearing activities.
+Using crutches, a cane, a walker, or other walking aid, will help relieve the stress of weightbearing on the affected hip, and may prevent a fracture of the temporarily weakened bone.

 - Physical therapy.
-To help maintain strength and flexibility in the muscles supporting your hip, your doctor may also recommend a series of exercises that you can do as the pain subsides.
+To help maintain strength and flexibility in the muscles supporting your hip, your doctor may also recommend a series of exercises that you can do as the pain lessens.
 Water exercises may be helpful not only because they ease movement, but also because they relieve weight bearing.

 - Nutrition.
 Proper nutrition, including Vitamin D and calcium, may help promote the healing process and rebuilding of bone.

 With proper diagnosis and treatment, most patients with transient osteoporosis of the hip can expect their symptoms to end within 6 to 12 months.
-Bone strength in the hip also will return to normal in the majority of cases.
+Bone strength in the hip also will return to normal in most cases.